Dental Health Aide

 - The Dental Health Aide Hygienist requires a license to practice as a dental hygienist and completion of approved classes in local anesthesia.

 - All DHAs may obtain certification at their level of training by meeting program requirements determined by the CHA Program Certification Board.

 Dental Health Aide educational sessions are organized by the Tribal Regional Health Organizations such as Southeast Alaska Regional Health Consortium (SEARHC) in Juneau or the Yukon Kuskokwim Health Corporation in Bethel, and are usually held at a hub dental program.
-The DHAT Educational Program is held in Anchorage and Bethel.
+The Alaska Dental Therapy Educational Program at Ilisagvik College leads to an Associate of Applied Science degree.
 Contact your local dental program or tribal health program for more information.

 More information can also be found at the following websites:

 In order to view PDF files on your computer, you must have a PDF reader program installed.
 If you do not already have such a reader, you can download a free reader at Adobe's website: Download Adobe Acrobat Reader Software